nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Prefix Completion

-Pressing `tab` during inputting a command will autocomplete relevant command prefix with examples.
+Pressing `tab` while inputting a command will autocomplete relevant command prefix with examples.
+If no prefixes are found, your input will blink red.

 Example:

 * `add` followed by `space` and `tab` results in `add r/1`.
 * `edit INDEX` followed by `space` and `tab`
   * gives the unused prefix with the actual information for the booking at the index.

+Prefix completions works with `add` and `edit` command and does not validate your input format.

 </div>
 </details>